sonrabakarim/barlkk/_posts/2015-02-15-host-images-on-s3-with-octopress.md

 > Learn how to host images on S3 with Octopress.

-**Update 2016-11-22**: You can find the open source earlier Octopress version of this blog open sourced GitHub.
+**Update 2016-11-22**: You can find the open source Octopress version of this blog circa 2015 [open sourced GitHub](https://github.com/jhabdas/jhabdas.github.io).
 Once you're ready to move on from GitHub try [hosting Jekyll on DigitalOcean using Docker](/simple-websites-jekyll-docker/).
 And, once you've nailed that approach, try going for [PageSpeed 100 with S3 and CloudFront](/pagespeed-100-with-jekyll-s3-and-cloudfront/).
 {: .notice--info}

 <!--more-->